jeromeetienne/mmo3d/public/worlds/montain/Roomserverside.md

 * .update(delta, now) to update bots
 * for network hooks?
   * use the socket?
 Use special event notified thru socket?
+  * specific event is safer, finer granularity, use eventemitter already in socket
   * Needed for anti cheat

 ### creation